 Since we have found this approach useful in developing systems beyond hardware and software, I continue to teach it in higher education and management situations and apply it as a variation of organizational development, where the enterprise is a system.

 GEOTEAMING: Initially, John Chen and I met near Seattle around 1997 and formed virtualteamworks.com with several others.
-John was an ex-Microsoft employee with some software patents and technology success stories behind him.
+John was an ex-Microsoft executive with some software patents and technology success stories behind him.
 He wanted to do more in experiential training and I wanted to do more with technology.
 So in those days we traded a lot of great ideas.
 In early 2000, he was looking for a team-building activity he could do with very large groups.
 From one of my books, I suggested using GPS receivers to locate clues in a kind of orienteering journey and we came up with GeoTeaming: GPS-based scavenger hunts for competing and cooperating groups.

 At the same time, GeoCaching was taking off in the USA and just happened to be based in Seattle.
 In late 2000, John and I met with the GroundSpeak team (managing the movement) and got their support and blessing for the idea.
 For the next four years, we divided our attention between virtualteamworks.com and GeoTeaming.com, until the sale of the former, when John solely took on the latter and grew it in a big way.
 Today, every team-building company has some form of a GPS game that copies some (but not all) of what he does.